-The District's response to the finding identified in our audit is described in the accompanying schedule of findings.
+The District's response to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
 The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.